When it comes to customer communication, email templates are a marketer’s best friend.

 With e-commerce, you’ll often see special offers included to entice a purchase right away.

-Here’s one from Francesca’s.
+Here’s a great email template example from Francesca’s.

 They do a lot of things right: